 Boards must be aware of the following:

-For relative child care providers to be eligible for reimbursement for TWC-funded , they must list with CCR.
+For relative child care providers to be eligible for payment for TWC-funded CCS, they must list with CCR.

-Pursuant to (e), relative child care providers listed with CCR will be exempt from the health and safety requirements of 45 CFR Part 98.
+Pursuant to 45 CFR §98.41, relative child care providers listed with CCR will be exempt from the health and safety requirements of 45 CFR Part 98.

 Rule Reference: §809.91(e)